LoopKit/loopdocs/docs/nightscout/overview.md

     There is a big architectural change between <span translate="no">Loop</span> 2 and <span translate="no">Loop</span> 3 for remote data services like <span translate="no">Nightscout</span>.

-    It used to be that data would be “held on” to be uploaded, and a non functional service could cause large backlogs.
+    It used to be that Loop would keep trying to upload data to <span translate="no">Nightscout</span>.
+If a site could not be reached or would not accept data, that could cause large backlogs. <span translate="no">Loop</span> 2 could slow down by trying to keep uploading the backlog.
 The new system does not allow for this.
-Uploaders individually keep track of where they are in the upload stream via a lightweight “query handle”, and if the data in <span translate="no">Loop</span> data stores expires before they upload, then they’ll just not be able to upload that data.
+Uploaders individually keep track of where they are in the upload stream via a lightweight “query handle”, and if the data in <span translate="no">Loop</span> data store expires before upload, that data will be missing in <span translate="no">Nightscout</span>.

-    The default data store for <span translate="no">Loop</span> 3 is 7 days.
+    <span translate="no">Loop</span> 3 saves  7 days of information in the data store.

 ## <span translate="no">Nightscout</span> Dashboard